gvwilson/thirdbit/src/fiction/iffy/index.md

 The deck pitched sideways as First tried desperately to steer the *Rushin Doll* out of the mass of foam around them.
 The ship's horn blared one last time.
-Third closed the ecosuit's faceplate and mouthed "I love you" just as the ship staggered and dropped two meters.
+Third closed the ecosuit's faceplate and mouthed "I love you so much" one final time just as the ship staggered and dropped two meters.

 Iffy screamed as she tumbled onto the deck.